opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 ## Basic elements for documentation

-The basic structure for API documentation is informed by the following sections, each discussed under its respective heading below.
+The following sections describe the basic API documentation structure.
+Each section is discussed under its respective heading below.
 Include those elements appropriate to the API.
 Depending on where the documentation appears within a section or subsection, heading levels may be adjusted to fit with other content.

 1. Name of API (heading level 2)
 2. Path parameters (heading level 3)